Carbonate, South Dakota: History

 The town boomed again in 1885, when the nearby Iron Hill Mine started mining gold and galena.
 The Seabury-Calkins, nicknamed "Seabury-Coffin," was another famous and productive mine in the area.
 The Seabury-Calkins miners accidentally dug into the Iron Hill Mine; however, during a mine fire, the Seabury-Calkins Mine became an inadvertent escape route.
-Other mines located in the area also contributed to the growth of the town.
-The town later had a hotel (which opened on May 1, 1886), several stores, boarding houses capable of housing a hundred men, post office, church, bank, mill to the west, and several low entertainment venues, including gambling halls and Fannie Hill's and Lottie Belmont's establishments.
+Other local mines—six altogether—also contributed to the growth of the town.

+During this second boom, the town added a hotel (which opened on May 1, 1886), several stores, boarding houses capable of housing a hundred men, post office, church, bank, mill, and several low entertainment venues, including gambling halls and Fannie Hill's and Lottie Belmont's establishments.
+The town's second newspaper, The Nugget, was established in 1886.
 The largest hotel in Dakota Territory, William Hugginson's Black Hills Hotel, was three stories high and included a saloon and a banquet room.
 In August 1886, the first school session was held.
 A smelter was built in 1887 in Rubicon Gulch to the east.
 At some point, a cemetery was built.
 By 1891, Iron Hill Mine had turned a profit of $667,000.
+At its busiest, Carbonate is estimated to have had between 2,000 and 3,000 residents.

 In 1888 and 1889, a diphtheria epidemic struck the area; the fumes from the smelter had killed every cat in the town and probably opened the door to respiratory diseases and illnesses spread by rats.
 Signs reading "Keep out: Black Diphtheria!" stayed in place until 1910.

-Silver prices began to decline in 1891, and soon, the town was largely abandoned.
+Silver prices began to decline in 1891, causing all other mines besides Iron Hill to close by 1904.
+Soon, the town was largely abandoned.
 In 1900, the town's Hugginson Hotel was torn down for lumber to be used at the nearby Cleopatra Mill.
-In 1901, the mine was reworked and produced another 18511 oz of silver and 91 MT of lead.
+In 1901, Iron Hill Mine was reworked and produced another 18511 oz of silver and 91 MT of lead.
 In 1911, the mine was accidentally flooded and drove the owners out.
 Iron Hill continued operation until the 1930s, and today, only one house and headframe are the only remnants of the mine.
-Carbonate's last resident, an old man named Raspberry Brown, died in 1939.
+Carbonate's last resident, an elderly man named Raspberry Brown, died in 1939.